Roscoe Bonisteel: UM Regent

 Michigan Governor Harry F. Kelly appointed Bonisteel to the University of Michigan Board of Regents in 1946, to fill a vacancy left by the death of R. Spencer Bishop, of Flint.
 In 1952, Bonisteel was elected to a full eight-year term (cite).
 His time as a Regent coincided with a period of tremendous growth at the university.
 World War II was over, and students returned to the University in great numbers.
 Between 1946 and 1958, the enrollment rose from 19,176 to 23,633.

 The physical size of the campus also expanded as North Campus was constructed.
 Bonisteel spearheaded the efforts to purchase the first 267 acres of land for the development.
 By 1958, eight new buildings had been built on North Campus, as well as the first three units of married and family student housing, Northwood Apartments.
 Bonisteel also represented the university as a Regent on trips outside of the U.S. In 1954, he traveled with University Vice President Marvin L. Niehus, to visit alumni groups in Taiwan, Tokyo, and Hong Kong (citation).
 The two men also inspected the Institute of Public Administration of the University of the Philippines.

-Other Organizational Leadership
+Other organizational leadership

 Bonisteel was active on numerous boards and committees relating to education, the law and politics.
-In addition to his extensive time as a Regent for the University of Michigan, he served on the board of trustees of Dickinson College from 1959-1962.
+In addition to his extensive time as a Regent for the University of Michigan, he served on the board of trustees of Dickinson College from 1959–1962.
 In 1956, he was appointed to the Board of Governors of Wayne State University.
-Bonisteel also served with George Romney as a 1961-1962 delegate to Michigan's Constitutional Convention.
+Bonisteel also served with George Romney as a 1961–1962 delegate to Michigan's Constitutional Convention.